Dylan Levitt: Dundee United

 On 20 August 2021, Levitt joined Scottish Premiership club Dundee United on a season-long loan.
 After scoring six goals in 29 league and cup appearances for the Tangerines, including an extra-time winner against Kilmarnock in the fourth round of the 2021–22 Scottish Cup, and three in the final five league matches to help Dundee United qualify for European football, Levitt was voted the fans' player of the year.

 Levitt then joined Dundee United on a two-year deal in July 2022, and later extended this contract by one year.
 United were relegated from the Premiership after the 2022–23 season, and in July 2023 the club accepted an offer of around £300,000 for him from Hibernian.

 Hibernian

-Levitt signed a three-year contract with Hibernian on 5 July 2023.
+Levitt signed a three-year contract with Scottish Premiership club Hibernian on 5 July 2023.

+Leyton Orient

+In February 2026 Levitt joined EFL League One club Leyton Orient on a 18 month contract.

+Motherwell

+On 1 September 2026, Scottish Premiership club Motherwell announced the signing of Levitt from Leyton Orient for an undisclosed fee, to a two-year contract with the club holding the option of an additional year.

 International career

 Levitt represented Wales at under-17, under-19 and under-21 levels.
 In May 2019, he was called up to the Wales senior squad for the first time.
 He made his debut on 3 September 2020, in a 1–0 2020–21 UEFA Nations League B away win against Finland.
 In May 2021, he was selected in Wales' 26-man squad for UEFA Euro 2020.
 He made his tournament debut as a late substitute in Wales' 1–0 defeat against Italy in Rome.
 In November 2022, he was named in the Wales squad for the 2022 FIFA World Cup.